cyanzhong/jsbox-docs/docs/en/data/method.md

 brown | brown color
 clear | clear color

-The following colors are semantic colors, used for dynamic appearance, it will be different in light or dark mode:
+The following colors are semantic colors, used for dynamic theme, it will be different in light or dark mode:

 Name | Color
 ---|---